explosion/sense2vec/README.md

   [syntax iterator for noun phrases](https://spacy.io/usage/adding-languages#syntax-iterators), you'll need to write your own.
 (The `doc.noun_chunks` and `doc.ents` are what sense2vec uses to determine what's a phrase.)
+- [GloVe](https://github.com/stanfordnlp/GloVe) installed and built.
+You should be able to clone the repo and run `make` in the directory.

 ### Step-by-step process